kcp18/WeatherApp_1/README.md

 Please download and go to dist directory to run the application

 If you are in dist directory, <br>
-please run "WeatherApp_Final.jar" or type `java -jar WeatherApp_Final.jar` in your terminal/cmd
+please run "WeatherApp_Final.jar" by typing `java -jar WeatherApp_Final.jar` in your terminal/cmd

 You can read my java code in src directory.